googleforgames/global-multiplayer-demo/README.md

 ## Game Client

+### Pre-Built Linux Game Binaries

+The Cloud Build process will build the Linux Game Client and place it into a GCS Storage bucket.
+The GCS bucket name will be `<PROJECT ID>-game-client-binaries`

+### Building the Game Client
 To build the Game Client for your host machine, you will need to [install Unreal Engine from source](https://docs.unrealengine.com/5.1/en-US/building-unreal-engine-from-source/), as the downloaded installation does not have the functionality to produce separate Client and Server builds.